AI in accounts payable and receivable: Scope, integration, use cases, challenges and trends

 Use Case Description How AI Helps

 Categorization of spending Automatic categorization of expenses aiding in a detailed analysis of spending patterns and budget management.
-AI facilitates the efficient and accurate grouping of expenses, reducing manual effort and improving financial analysis accuracy.

 Supplier risk management